mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 }
 ```

 Note that the `baseUrl` key contains the API url without the `/helloworld` endpoint path that will be specified later in the Module settings.
+More about the `Base` tab can be found in the [Base](base.html) documentation.

 ## Creating a module